seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 faith, for seventeen poniards are at thy bosom.

 **PAROLLES**
+O!

+**First Soldier**
+O, pray, pray, pray!
+Manka revania dulche.

+**Second Lord**
+Oscorbidulchos volivorco.

+**First Soldier**
+The general is content to spare thee yet;

+*\[Aside]*
+And hoodwink'd as thou art, will lead thee on
+To gather from thee. ...

+...
+Haply thou mayst inform
+Something to save thy life. ...

+**PAROLLES**
+...
 O, let me live!
 And all the secrets of our camp I'll show,
 Their force, their purposes; nay, I'll speak that
-Which you will wonder at.
+Which you will wonder at. ...

 **First Soldier**
+...
 But wilt thou faithfully?

 **PAROLLES**
-If I do not, damn me.
+If I do not, damn me. ...

 **First Soldier**
+...
 Acordo linta.
 Come on; thou art granted space.

 *Exit, with PAROLLES guarded.
 A short alarum within*